ulvi12/Turkiye-Electricity-Prediction/README.md

 Power systems must schedule generation before electricity is consumed.
 Errors in the next day's demand forecast make balancing supply and demand harder and more expensive.

-The problem is particularly relevant in Türkiye: electricity demand grew by almost 5% per year from 2005 to 2024—the fastest rate among IEA member countries—and continued growth is expected alongside expanding wind and solar generation.
+The problem is particularly relevant in Türkiye: electricity demand grew by almost 5% per year from 2005 to 2024, the fastest rate among IEA member countries, and continued growth is expected alongside expanding wind and solar generation.
 Accurate short-term forecasts support more efficient scheduling, market decisions, and grid operation.
 [IEA: Türkiye 2026](https://www.iea.org/reports/turkiye-2026/executive-summary)

 ## System design